PierreGrognet/ChIPseq_Workshop/qPCR.md

     + A single **Input** diluted 1/5 (normally it's the same for each antibody but you can test them all before selecting one).
 In triplicates
     + All your **IP Samples** diluted 1/5 (or adequate dilution).
 In triplicates
     + Include **two Negative control wells** (i.e. wells in which DNA replaced by H2O)
-    + [In same cases, we also need to PCR a **plate reporter point** (Known DNA concentration, always the same pair of antibodies between each plate) (optional: useful to compare samples on different runs).
+    + [In some cases, we also need to PCR a **plate reporter point** (Known DNA concentration, always the same pair of primers between each plate) (optional: useful to compare samples on different runs).
 We won't need it here.]

 * In total, for each primer pair:
 	- For the calculation of primer efficiency: 3 x 3 = 9 wells